Naturalness-motivated composite Higgs model for generating the top Yukawa coupling: Direct searches

 \subsubsection{The $Z'_E$ boson}

 Start from the lightest particle in the spectrum.
 First, there is a massive neutral boson $Z'_E$ with the mass $M_{Z'}\sim 600$ GeV.
 If the charge assignment follows only the Eq. \eqref{Z'_EQ}, the $Z'_E$ boson will only couple to the top and bottom quarks among the SM fermions.
 The dominant production will be through the $b\bar{b}$ fusion.
-The branching ratio will be

-as $q_L=(t_L,b_L)$ and $t_R$ carry the same charge.
-Under this assumption, there are only two decay channels with the final states $t\bar{t}$ and $b\bar{b}$.
+In our model, there are only two decay channels with the final states $t\bar{t}$ and $b\bar{b}$.
 However, the current direct searches for both $t\bar{t}$ \cite{ATLAS:2023taw} and $b\bar{b}$ \cite{ATLAS:2019fgd} final states have no access to $M_{Z'}$ around $600$ GeV due to the heaviness of top quarks and the $b$-tagging issues.

 Therefore, the direct search of $Z'_E$ is only possible with lepton final states but it requires an additional setup.
 Assuming that in a more realistic model, the $\tau$ lepton is also charged under $U(1)'$, then the most promising channel will become the process $b\bar{b}\to Z'_E \to \tau\tau$, which covers the sub-TeV regime.
 The current searches \cite{ATLAS:2020zms, CMS:2022goy} for $M_{Z'}=600$ GeV already require the cross section to be lower than $20$ fb which can put the constraint on the coupling of $Z'_E$ with $\tau$ leptons.